curioustorvald/Terrarum/README.md

 ## Aperçu ##

-This unnamed project is to create a side-view flatformer game, an attempt to create friendlier *Dwarf Fortress* adventurer mode, with more rogue-like stuff such as permanent death, randomness and *lots of fun*.
+This project is to create a side-view flatformer game, an attempt to create friendlier *Dwarf Fortress* adventurer mode, with more rogue-like stuff such as permanent death, randomness and *lots of fun*.

+Backend used is LWJGL/Slick2D, frontend — the Engine — is custom-built.
+The repository contains both frontend and the actual game, as well as documentation for the backends.

-This project mainly uses Kotlin and Python/Lua/etc. for tools.
+This project mainly uses Kotlin as a main language and Python/Lua for tools.

 Documentations and resources for work (such as .psd) are also included in the repository.
-You will need Mac computer to read and edit documentations in .gcx and .numbers format.
+You will need Mac computer to read and edit documentations in .gcx and .numbers format. (we're planning to change them)

-Any contribution in this project must be made sorely in English, so be sure to use English in codes, comments, etc.
+Any contribution in this project must be made sorely in English, Korean part is just there for my Korean friend; so be sure to use English in codes, comments, etc.

 ## Setup ##